 I rate this as a Class 3.5 Trail.
-It can be pretty easy when dry and some of the muddy spots can be quite chllenging (read: FUN!) when really wet.
+It can be pretty easy when completely dry.
+However, when wetter, a few of the muddy spots can be quite challenging (read: FUN!) when really wet.
 It is common for newer wheelers to winch through these sections during the wet season.
 Hence, the 3.5 rating.

 This trail is about the obstacles and the driver, not the scenery.
 It is not a particularly scenic or engaging trail for the kids but it is good fun for the driver.

 WARNING: Due to the large amount of beetle killed trees along this trail, we recommend you have a chainsaw, bow saw or ax when traveling this trail.
 Both the North Quartz Creek and South Quartz Creek roads, which link to the Lave Mountain Trail, are Class 2.5 trails.
 If you take a right (north) turn where Lava Mountain Trail and North Quartz Creek meet, you can, depending on your choices, cross to Cataract Creek Road, to the Occidental Plateau, or to the High Ore Road and Comet.
 If you take a right (south) at that intersection you can loop back to the trailhead.

 A few spots can be extra challenging when wet